NCDgov/ncd-site/_meetings/2025/2025-03-06-march-6-7-2025-council-meeting.md

 date: 2025-03-06
 minutes: ""
 ---
-**TIME AND DATE:** The Members of the National Council on Disability (NCD) will hold a two-day in-person Council meeting on Wednesday, July 12, 2023, 9 a.m.– 5:15 p.m.
-Eastern Daylight Time (EDT). and Thursday, July 13, 2023, 10 a.m. – 12:30 p.m., EDT.

-**PLACE:** This meeting will occur at the U.S. Access Board Conference Room, 1331 F Street, NW, Suite 800, Washington, DC 20004.
-The event will also be streamed live via Zoom videoconference for those not able to attend in person. .

 **TIME AND DATE:** The Members of the National Council on Disability (NCD) will hold a two-day in-person Council meeting on Thursday, March 6, 2025, 10 a.m.– 3:10 p.m.
 Eastern Standard Time (EST). and Friday, March 7, 2025, 10 a.m. – 3:10 p.m., EST.

 **PLACE:** This meeting will occur at the U.S. Access Board Conference Room, 1331 F Street, NW, Suite 800, Washington, DC 20004.
 The event will also be streamed live via Zoom videoconference for those not able to attend in person.